Weak mixing directions in non-arithmetic Veech surfaces: Introduction

 We now turn to the general framework in which the previous result fits.
 A \emph{translation surface} is a compact surface $S$ which is equipped with an atlas defined on the complement of a finite and non-empty set of ``marked points'' $\Sigma$, such that the coordinate changes are translations in $\R^2$ and each marked point $p$ has a punctured neighborhood isomorphic to a finite cover of a punctured disk in $\R^2$.
 The geodesic flow in any translation surface has an obvious integral of motion, given by the angle of the direction, which decomposes it into separate dynamical systems, the \emph{directional flows}.

-An \emph{affine diffeomorphism} of a translation surface $(S,\Sigma)$ is a homeomorphism of $S$ which fixes $\Sigma$ pointwise and which is affine and orientation preserving in the charts.
-The linear part of such diffeomorphism is well defined in $\SL(2,\R)$, and allows one to define a homomorphism from the group of affine diffeomorphisms to $\SL(2,\R)$: its image is a discrete subgroup called the \emph{Veech group} of the translation surface.
+An \emph{affine homeomorphism} of a translation surface $(S,\Sigma)$ is a homeomorphism of $S$ which fixes $\Sigma$ pointwise and which is affine and orientation preserving in the charts.
+The linear part of such homeomorphism is well defined in $\SL(2,\R)$.
+This allows one to define a homomorphism from the group of affine homeomorphisms to $\SL(2,\R)$: its image is a discrete subgroup called the \emph{Veech group} of the translation surface.

 A \emph{Veech surface} is an ``exceptionally symmetric'' translation surface, in the sense that the Veech group is a (finite co-volume) lattice in $\SL(2,\R)$ (it is easily seen that the Veech group is never co-compact).
 Simple examples of Veech surfaces are \emph{square-tiled surfaces}, obtained by gluing finitely many copies of the unit square $[0,1]^2$ along their sides.
 In this case the Veech group is commensurable with $\SL(2,\Z)$.
 Veech surfaces that can be derived from square-tiled ones by an affine diffeomorphism are called \emph{arithmetic}.
-Arithmetic Veech surfaces are branched covers of flat tori, so their directional flows are never topologically weak mixing (they admit a \emph{continuous} quasiperiodic factor).
+By construction, arithmetic Veech surfaces are branched covers of flat tori, so their directional flows are never topologically weak mixing (they admit a \emph{continuous} quasiperiodic factor in \emph{any} direction).

 The first examples of non-arithmetic Veech surfaces were described by Veech, and correspond precisely to billiard flows on regular polygons.
 It is easy to see that the billiard flow in $P_n$ corresponds, up to finite cover, to the geodesic flow on a translation surface obtained by gluing the opposite sides of $P_n$ (when $n$ is even), or the corresponding sides of $P_n$ and $-P_n$ (when $n$ is odd).
 This construction yields indeed a Veech surface $S_n$ which is non-arithmetic precisely when $n \neq 3,4,6$.
-The genus $g$ of $S_n$ is related to $n$ by $g=\frac {n-1} {2}$ ($n$ odd) and $g=[\frac {n} {4}]$ ($n$ even).
+The genus $g$ of $S_n$ is related to $n$ by and $g=[\frac {n} {4}]$ ($n$ even) and $g=\frac {n-1} {2}$ ($n$ odd).

 We can now state the main result of this paper: